tagazok/msurlgen/README.md

 # Msurlgen
 MS Url Generator with tracking PetId / Advocate Code and UTM parameters for tracking specific campaign with a PetID / Advocate Code / Source channel

 ## Explanation

-you can access directly the website in github pages DNS [here - fork on my repository](https://olivmertens.github.io/Msurlgen/)
+you can access directly this website in github pages  [here - on my repository](https://olivmertens.github.io/Msurlgen/) or 💡 bookmark this [aka.ms/msurlgen](https://aka.ms/msurlgen)

 ## how to use